• Skip to primary navigation

 The chocolate flapjacks themselves are made with cocoa powder, light brown sugar, butter and a little golden syrup to help it bind together.

-You need to make them and then let them stand for a couple of hours before slicing so they hold their shape.
+You need to bake them and then let them stand for a couple of hours before slicing so they hold their shape.
 Then the mixture firms up as the butter/golden syrup coating hardens.

 That’s if the delicious chocolatey smell doesn’t get to you before then so you have to try a corner warm!